1980s in video games: Golden age of arcade games

 In the early-1980s, arcade games were a vibrant industry.
 The arcade video game industry in the US alone was generating $5 billion of revenue annually in 1981 and the number of arcades doubled between 1980 and 1982.
 The effect video games had on society expanded to other mediums as well such as major films and music.
 In 1982, "Pac-Man Fever" charted on the Billboard Hot 100 charts and Tron became a cult classic.

 Third-party development and an oversaturated market

 Following a dispute over recognition and royalties, several of Atari's key programmers split and founded their own company Activision in late 1979.
 Activision was the first third-party developer for the Atari 2600.
 Atari sued Activision for copyright infringement and theft of trade secrets in 1980, but the two parties settled on fixed royalty rates and a legitimizing process for third parties to develop games on hardware.

-In the aftermath of the lawsuit, an oversaturated market resulted in companies that had never had an interest in video games before beginning to work on their own promotional games; brands like Purina Dog Food.
-The market was also flooded with too many consoles and too many poor quality games, elements that would contribute to the collapse of the entire video game industry in 1983.
+In the aftermath of the lawsuit, an oversaturated market resulted in companies that had never had an interest in video games before beginning to work on their own games and acquire software houses, for instance, Parker Brothers, the board game giant owned at the time by General Mills, developed video games, which spurred the acquisition of U.S. Games by Quaker Oats to compete.
+The market was also flooded with too many consoles and what were seen as too many poor quality games, elements that would contribute to the collapse of the entire video game industry in 1983.